Meet Mayra Flores, the first Mexican-born US congresswoman | World

 Mayra Flores, a deputy who assumed a seat in the US Legislature on Tuesday (21) was born in the city of Tamaulipas, Mexico, and immigrated at age 6.
 She grew up in the Rio Grande Valley region of Texas.

-For the next 7 months, she will be the federal deputy for that region in Washington.
+For the next 7 months, she will be the congresswoman for that region in Washington.

 - Trump says attack on Congress was ‘biggest move’ in US history